Jacobieee/ST-MR/README.md

 # ST-MR
-Graph-based Spatial Transformer with Memory Replay for Multi-future Pedestrian Trajectory Prediction This paper has been accepted by CVPR 2022.
+Graph-based Spatial Transformer with Memory Replay for Multi-future Pedestrian Trajectory Prediction.

+This paper has been accepted by CVPR 2022.

 ## Dataset